lyra/embedded-form-glue/README.md

 # embedded-form-glue javascript library

-The **embedded-form-glue** helps you to integrate a payment form into your favorite framekwork easily using npm or any similar tools.
+The **embedded-form-glue** helps you to integrate a payment form into your favorite framework easily using npm or any similar tools.

 ## Context

-Any creditcard payment form should comply with PCI-DSS requirements.
+Any credit card payment form should comply with PCI-DSS requirements.
 A classical integration displays the payment form on the bank page using a redirection.
 In this case, PCI-DSS requirements are done by your bank.

-If you want to integrate a payment form on your web-page, and get it easier with PCI-DSS, you should use IFrames.
+If you want to integrate a payment form on your web-page and get it easier with PCI-DSS, you should use IFrames.

-Lyra Payment form javascript library helps you to integrate a payment form using standard HTML components on your web-site.
+Lyra Payment form javascript library helps you to integrate a payment form using standard HTML components on your website.
 It will transform automatically each sensitive field (Pan, security form) into an IFrame.
 Merchant page can't access the data into the IFrame loaded on a different domain name.